 “This self-sustaining, safe and cost-effective method gives communities long-term resilience against the multiple diseases transmitted by Aedes aegypti mosquitoes.”

-This natural Wolbachia method developed by the World Mosquito Program (WMP) is proving highly effective in 11 countries across three continents, protecting almost nine million people so far.
+This natural Wolbachia method developed by the World Mosquito Program (WMP) is proving highly effective in 14 countries across three continents, protecting almost 11 million people so far (December 2022).
 In Yogyakarta city (Indonesia), where a 3-year randomised controlled trial was carried out by WMP in partnership with Universitas Gadjah Mada, there was a 77% reduction in dengue incidence and 86% reduction in hospitalisations in Wolbachia-treated communities.

 Disease surveillance is also another important aspect of combating mosquito-borne diseases.
 One recent study discovered that through monitoring and identifying the hotspots of dengue, researchers could help create predictive maps for future outbreaks of other diseases such as Zika and chikungunya.
 They collected data between 2008 to 2020 from cities in southern Mexico and found that there was a 62% overlap of hotspots for dengue and Zika, and 53% for cases of dengue and chikungunya.